Conference

 1. Navigating assistive technology and artificial intelligence

-Find out from our experts how assistive technology can support disabled staff in their roles.
-Our panellists will share practical insights about using AI and how this is being used both in the NHS and in other sectors to improve working lives.
+Our experts discussed how assistive technology can support disabled staff in their roles.
+Panellists shared practical insights about using AI and how this is being used both in the NHS and in other sectors to improve working lives.

 • Dr Nasser Siabi OBE, Chief Executive Officer, Microlink